forkkit/glamplify/README.md

     // You can either get a new logger, or just use the public functions which internally use an internal logger
     // eg. log.Debug(), log.Print() and log.Error()
+    // You can't set the Time Format or the Output on the internal logger.
+It always uses the default values:
+    // output = os.Stderr
+    // time format = "2006-01-02T15:04:05.000Z07:00"

     // Example below shows with a specific logger instance, but either usage is ok depending on your needs.

     // Get a new logger
     logger := log.New()
+    // Set logger.SetTimeFormat() or logger.SetOutput() if you need something different to the default values

     // Emit debug trace
     // All messages must be static strings (as per Culture Amp Sensibile Default)